 People with desk jobs have routines and workspaces that make it more likely for them to have dry eye.
 These include:

-- You don’t blink much while staring at computer or video screens.
+- You blink 30% less when you stare at computer or video screens.

 - You look at something for a long time from the same fixed, close distance, such as when working at a computer or reading papers.